chrisputnam9/pssh/README.md

         --stamp_lines
         --step

-    Note: for true/false options, prefix no- to set to fales for example: pssh export --no-sync
+    Note: for true/false options, prefix no- to set to fales.
+For example:

+        pssh export --no-sync

 # Config File
 Options can be set in config.
 Options in config will be overridden by those passed by flags.